Frequently Asked Questions

 Fourth Activity Period Begins

-Retire to Cabins
+Retire to Cabins & Get Ready for Bed

 Friendly Pines Camp is nestled high in the Bradshaw Mountain Range in Prescott.
 We are situated at 6,300″ elevation, tucked between Spruce Mountain and Bean Peak in the Prescott National Forest.

 The camp has dining, sleeping and activity areas available for over 300 people.
-Insulated redwood cabins with indoor bathrooms provide amply for sleeping space, in cabin groups of 4 to 8, depending on age.
+Insulated redwood cabins with indoor bathrooms provide for ample sleeping space, in cabin groups of 4 to 8, depending on age.
 The buildings are rustic but well-constructed.
 Electric power and hot water are supplied.
 Cabin Villages are organized by age and separated by gender.

 A sanitary, modern kitchen serves delicious meals family-style in the Dining Lodge.
-The Kiva is where arts, crafts, dance, and drama activities take place, and frequently is the site of evening activities.
+The Kiva is where arts, crafts, dance, singing, and drama activities take place, and frequently is the site of evening activities.
 The Infirmary, where a camp nurse is always on duty, offers a bright and cheerful retreat if first aid or bed rest for minor indisposition is needed.
 Emergency paramedics are just a few blocks away at the Groom Creek Fire Station and the physicians and hospital of Prescott are only a fifteen minute drive away.
 The Log House provides for staff housing and meeting space.
 There are two tennis courts and a heated swimming pool.
 Groom Creek runs for a mile through our property ending in our lake.
-There are separate Western, English, and pony-cart riding arenas, and corrals for our 50+ head of horses.
-We have 3 secure ranges for our riflery, BB, and archery programs.
+There are separate Western, English, Vaulting, and Pony-Cart arenas, and corrals for our 50+ head of horses.
+We have 3 secure ranges for our Riflery, BB, and Archery programs.
 Our own deep wells supply us with fresh, clean water.

 We are blessed with perfect days throughout most of the year.
 Our summer highs are usually in the mid- to upper-80ºFs, and nights can be as cool as the low-60ºFs.
 There are an average of 277 days of sunshine a year in Prescott.